Habel2005/dashboardstudio/README.md

-# Firebase Studio
+# EverGreen Studio

-This is a NextJS starter in Firebase Studio.
+## Dasboard using Typescript

-To get started, take a look at src/app/page.tsx.
+A comprehensive small business ERP app featuring a central dashboard to monitor revenue, expenses, and profit, a calendar for managing appointments, customer relationship management, and invoice generation.